whalesunGC/42Piscine/README.md

 Clock in time: 1223hrs
 Clock out time: hrs
 -Sunday extra time, planning to do evals today.
 Aim to clear up to C06.
+-cleared evals to C04.
+-takes me about half a day to clear evals.